Blason populaire

-Form and role of Blason Populaire
+Form and role of blason populaire

-Blason Populaire represents an expression of traditional rivalry and a form of traditional insulting also seen in flyting.
+Blason populaire represents an expression of traditional rivalry and a form of traditional insulting also seen in flyting.
 They may take the form of ethnic jokes, ethnic stereotypes, football chants, traditional nicknames and other forms.

 Blason populaire performs a number of roles in society, such as social cohesion, by defining group behaviour or characteristics and contrasting those with another (alien, outsider or 'out group') group.
 This can be on a geographical, social, sex, occupation or pastime basis.
 For example, in one form blason populaire often seeks to undermine the masculinity of a rival group of males, or insult the appearance or chastity of the females of the rival group.
 Football chants often make reference to male players, officials or supporters being homosexual, effeminate or in some way not sufficiently masculine.

 The purpose of such insults is to create a sense of superiority and cohesion amongst the group doing the insulting.
 Such traditional insults are a way of defusing aggression in a similar way to flyting, as wit is valued over mere insult.
 The response of the offended group is expected to be to return the insult in a witty fashion.
 However, these exchanges can spill over into physical aggression if offence is taken by either group.

-Blason Populaire can also be used for social control purposes to emphasise the importance of local morality or norms by contrasting this with the behaviour of an 'out group'.
-The out group becomes merely an instrument for a morality tale in this usage.
-Or it can be used by a group with lower social status to lampoon a group with higher social status.
-An example of social control is to criticise someone seen as getting above their social station: "She's all fur coat and no knickers".
-This refers to a woman who puts on the appearances of being wealthy while remaining vulgar.